bdefore/universal-redux/README.md

  - **store** - The redux store
  - **routes** - The routes exported by your `routes.js` file
  - **history** - The `react-router` history
- - **devComponent** *(optional)* - A react component that renders the dev tools
+ - **devComponent** *(optional)* - A react element for optional dev tools.

 ##### Return

-The hook implementation should return a valid react component or a promise that resolves to a valid react component.
+The hook implementation should return an object (or promise that resolves to an object) with a `root` property that is a react element.

 #### server.GENERATE_ROOT_COMPONENT